Note: Winners are typically contacted near the end of April and prizes are announced at the Polygon Banquet each spring.

 Who can enter?

 University of Wisconsin College of Engineering students holding sophomore, junior or senior academic status at the time of the submission deadline.
-(Students in Biological Systems Engineering are not eligible for the contest; freshmen enrolled in the College of Engineering should submit to the Steuber Prize for Excellence in First-Year Writing.)
+These students should have satisfied more than 32 credits of coursework, not including AP credits.
+(Students in Biological Systems Engineering are not eligible for the contest; freshmen enrolled in the College of Engineering submit to the Steuber Prize for Excellence in First-Year Writing.)

 What should I submit?